Beginner surf guide

 Long Island can be a strong beginner zone when the swell, tide, and wind line up.
 Use this guide for the local pattern, then check Quiver before you drive for the freshest conditions.

 A soft-top is still the default.
 Only move into a hard longboard when the surfer can control trim, stop cleanly, and avoid drift around other learners.
-Bigger exposed days can turn a beginner board into a liability fast on Long Island because paddling back in and clearing the inside takes more judgment than the forecast headline suggests.
+Body surfing and boogie boarding first are legitimate prep on Long Island because they teach shorebreak timing and where to be in the water before standing up enters the picture.
+Bigger exposed days can turn a beginner board into a liability fast because paddling back in and clearing the inside takes more judgment than the forecast headline suggests.

-Start with Long Beach, Rockaway 90th, Rockaway 98th, Ditch Plains when they match your skill level.
+Start with Long Beach, Robert Moses, Smith Point, Ditch Plains when they match your skill level.
 Treat named spots as a planning list, not a guarantee that every break is right today.

 Make the call with Quiver